 - Complete the program of study outlined in the PhD curriculum.

 - Pass a written doctoral candidacy comprehensive examination after completing all PhD course requirements, except NURS 998 Doctoral Dissertation Proposal and NURS 999 Doctoral Dissertation.

-- Pass the oral dissertation proposal defense and submit a dissertation proposal approved by the doctoral dissertation committee.
+- Pass the final oral dissertation proposal defense and submit a doctoral dissertation proposal approved by the dissertation committee.

 - Pass the final oral dissertation defense and submit a doctoral dissertation.
 Consistent with university graduate academic policy, final approval of the dissertation must be given by the doctoral dissertation committee, the assistant dean for the doctoral division of the School of Nursing, the director of the School of Nursing, and the dean of the college.
 The dissertation is submitted in the approved format to University Libraries.